melkypie/resource-packs/README.md

 1. Download one of the sample packs or resource packs
 2. Edit the images while keeping the image sizes and folder structure the same
-3. If you want your resource pack to be published on here among the other resource packs, make a pull request to this repo, to add a new branch which contains your resource pack's files and a README.md that includes info about the pack.
+3. If you want your resource pack to be published on here among the other resource packs, make a pull request to this repo (before you actually make one contact me on Runelite discord to make a new branch since github doesn't allow PRs to create new branches), which contains your resource pack's files and a README.md that includes info about the pack.
-(The branch name should follow the standard: pack-example)

 ## Resource packs